 “I have to send a BIG Thank You your way!
 I have been using essential oils for a little over a year now.
 Mostly for aroma therapy, migraine headaches and homemade chap stick.
 Yesterday I was using my deep fryer, while trying to pry a stuck on piece off the fry basket I managed to flop about a ¼ cup of hot oil back onto my hand.
 The 375° oil covered all 4 of my fingers back up onto the knuckles on my hand.
 I immediately washed off the hot oil then literally dumped my lavender oil on my hand.
 Once it calmed down enough to touch I rubbed some burn cream I made via your Naked Salve Recipe.
 This morning my hand barely hurts, I only have minor stinging in a couple places and I only have one tiny blister (about the size of a pin head) on my pointer finger!
 Thank you Rebecca!!
 The knowledge and the recipes you have shared save me from a lot of pain!!”.

 It’s no secret that I love collecting and using DIY versions of brand name blends on the market.
-I found this adaptation in a Natural News article that had me running for a Post it Note!
-I’ve never seen a Thieves Oil recipe with Lavender but I love the idea and wanted to share it!
-Traditionally, Thieves oil blends like this one and Shield from Spark Naturals or On Guard from doTERRA have antiseptic, antibacterial, antiviral and anti-infectious properties to stimulate the immune system and guard against sore throats, cold and flu and respiratory illness such as pneumonia and bronchitis.
-In my mind the addition of Lavender would temper the blend, adding even more restorative properties to a soothing protective blend and I love how it smells!
-So far, I’ve tried the Lavender Thieves on mosquito bites to stop the itching and oil pulling, loved it!
-But get this, it’s SO nice in the diffuser too
+I found this adaptation in a Natural News article that had me running for a Post It Note!
+I’ve never seen a Thieves Oil recipe with Lavender, but I love the idea and wanted to share it!
+Thieves oil blends have antiseptic, antibacterial, antiviral and anti-infectious properties to stimulate the immune system and guard against sore throats, cold and flu and respiratory illness such as pneumonia and bronchitis.
+In my mind, the addition of Lavender would temper the blend, adding even more restorative properties to a soothing protective blend and I love how it smells!
+So far, I’ve tried the Lavender Thieves Blend on mosquito bites to stop the itching and oil pulling, loved it!
+But get this, it’s SO nice in the diffuser too 🙂

 - 45 drops clove essential oil